-The Mamoru and Aiko Takitani Foundation, Inc., is a non-profit, charitable organization dedicated to helping Hawaii students achieve their educational and career goals by providing scholarship opportunities to students in Hawaii and supporting educational initiatives that benefit Hawaii’s youth.
-Talented entrepreneurs Mamoru and Aiko Takitani, founders of Hawaiian Host, created the Foundation in 1993 to express their appreciation to the local community for its support of their Hawaiian Host products.
-Since its inception, the Foundation has provided over 2.6 million dollars in scholarships to deserving scholars throughout Hawaii who embody the standards of excellence, innovation and dedication that Mr. and Mrs. Takitani lived by.
+The Mamoru and Aiko Takitani Foundation, Inc., is a non-profit, charitable organization dedicated to helping Hawaii students achieve their educational and career goals by providing scholarships and supporting innovative educational initiatives.
+Talented entrepreneurs Mamoru and Aiko Takitani, founders of Hawaiian Host, created the Foundation in 1993 to express their appreciation to the people of Hawaii for their support.
+Since its inception, the Foundation has provided over $3.7 million dollars in scholarships to deserving students who embody the standards of excellence, innovation and dedication that Mr. and Mrs. Takitani lived by.
+Since inception, the Foundation has distributed almost $11 million dollars in grants and scholarships.

 Although Mr. and Mrs. Takitani passed away in 1988 and 2006 respectively, the educational opportunities they created for Hawaii’s students continue today through the Takitani Foundation’s scholarship programs and educational initiatives.